Kitura/kitura.dev/en/resources/tutorials/parsingrequests.md

 <span class="arrow">&#8227;</span> To use JSON objects in your app, simply add `import SwiftyJSON` to the top of your files. `SwiftyJSON` is included in the `Kitura` package so you don't need to add it to your app's `Package.swift` file.

+> ![warning]
+>
+> Warning: If you have another version of `SwiftyJSON` in your app, either from a different repository or a different version from the one specified in your app's `Packages/Kitura-x.x.x/Package.swift` file, remove it and use the version of `SwiftyJSON` as specified in `Packages/Kitura-x.x.x/Package.swift`.
+Otherwise, Swift Package Manager will give errors when you try install your package dependencies.

 <span class="arrow">&#8227;</span> Specify that the body parser should be run on all paths starting with `/name`